acurwen/Workload-1-Repo/README.md

 What are some issues that a retail bank would face choosing this method of deployment and how would you address/resolve them?

-1. Customers not having the right PORT open; utilizing commonly used ports would help
+1. Customers not having the right PORT open to reach the site; utilizing commonly used ports would help
 2. Bank information is sensitive so ensuring access is secure and readily available is key, so automating any task needed to ensure the application is up and running would be helpful

 What are other disadvantages of using elastic beanstalk or similar managed services for deploying applications?